milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 Depending on where you live, how you use Shopify, and subject to certain exceptions, you may have some or all of the following rights:

-Right to Know: The right to request that we disclose to you the personal information we collect, use, or disclose about you, and information about our data practices.
+Right to Know: The right to request that we disclose to you the Personal Data we collect, use, or disclose about you, and information about our data practices.
-Right to Request Correction: The right to request that we correct inaccurate personal information that we maintain about you.
+Right to Request Correction: The right to request that we correct inaccurate Personal Data that we maintain about you.
-Right to Request Deletion: The right to request that we delete personal information that we have collected about you.
+Right to Request Deletion: The right to request that we delete Personal Data that we have collected about you.
-Right to Object to Processing: You can exercise your right to object to certain types of processing activities here, subject to applicable law.

 To exercise your rights, including the "right to know" and "right to delete," please submit a request through our online portal.
 If you use Shop or Shop Pay, please visit https://shop.app/delete-account for instructions on how to request deletion of your information.